To round ‘up’, or to round ‘down’: that is the question

 So, the IEEE Standard says that one way to minimize the bias is with “banker’s rounding” which is as follows:

 Banker’s rounding rounds .5 up sometimes…and down sometimes.
-The convention is to round to the nearest even number, so that both 1.5 and 2.5 round to 2, and 3.5 and 4.5 both round to 4.
+I know it sounds inconsistent, but the convention is to round to the nearest even number, so that both 1.5 and 2.5 round to 2, and 3.5 and 4.5 both round to 4.
 Banker’s rounding is symmetric.

 Here are a few sample results using the IEEE Standard (banker’s rounding):